ProAgileAB/agile-team-development/guides/Individual-Goals.md

 *   *The responsibility of the coach is not to make suggestions, but to ask questions to help the other person explore their own thoughts and organize them.*

-Last page contains some suggestions on questions a coach can ask.
+The last section contains some suggestions on questions a coach can ask.
 Print them out so that all coaches can have one.
 Let them have some time to study it before you start.

-Then let them go for 15 minutes and then ask them to switch
+Then let them go for 15 minutes and then ask them to switch.

 ### Part 3: Team support of individual motivators

 *Next*

-  - Let each person describe their poster, to the team
+1. Let each person describe their poster, to the team.
-  - As they speak, let the team take notes on how that can support the person in reaching what they need/want
+2. As they speak, let the team take notes on how they (as a team and individuals) can support the person in reaching what they need/want.
-  - Collect team suggestions at the bottom of each flipchart flipchart
+3. Collect team suggestions at the bottom of each flipchart paper.
-  - Facilitate the discussion so that actions are clear and next step for each support action is set
+4. Facilitate the discussion so that actions are clear and next step for each support action is set.
-  - Facilitate decision making, state the suggestions and let the team consent using "fist of five" voting for example
+5. Facilitate decision making, state the suggestions and let the team consent using "fist of five" voting for example.

 ## Coaching question examples